cassiozen/mithryn-ttrpg/players guide.md

 Your character is defined by five Ability Scores — numbers that represent their natural talents and aptitudes.
 These scores shape how well they perform in challenges, from swinging a sword to persuading a crowd.

-- **Agility** — Speed, balance, fluidity of movements and ability to react swiftly to danger.
+- **Agility** — Speed, balance, fluidity of movements, and ability to react swiftly to danger.
   *Examples: Sprint, Leap, Dodge, Maneuver*
 - **Strength** — Physical power and resilience: the capacity to exert force and resist harm.
   *Examples: Lift, Smash, Grapple, Endure*